Approximate Optimality of Linear Contracts Under Uncertainty: Preliminaries

 \subsection{A Principal-Agent Model}

 In a principal-agent instance, there is an \emph{action} set~$[n]$ from which the agent chooses an action.
 Each action $i\in[n]$ has an associated distribution $F_{i}$ over an \emph{outcome} set $[m]$.
 The $j$th outcome is identified with its \emph{reward} $r_j\geq 0$ to the principal.
 W.l.o.g.~we assume increasing rewards $r_0 \le \ldots \leq r_m$.
 We denote the probability for reward~$r_j$ given action $i$ by $F_{i,j}$, and the expected reward of action $i$ by $R_i = \sum_j F_{i,j} \cdot r_j$.
 Each action~$i$ requires $\gamma_i\geq 0$ \emph{units-of-effort} from the agent.
 We assume w.l.o.g.~that actions are ordered by the amount of effort they require, i.e., $\gamma_0 < \ldots < \gamma_n$.
-Moreover, we assume that an action which requires more units-of-effort has a strictly higher expected reward, i.e., every two actions $i<i'$ have distinct expected rewards $R_i < R_{i'}$ (the meaning of this assumption is that there are no ``dominated'' actions, which require more effort for less reward).
+Moreover, we assume that an action which requires more units-of-effort has a strictly higher expected reward, i.e., every two actions $i<i'$ have distinct expected rewards $R_i < R_{i'}$ (the meaning of this assumption is that there are no ``dominated'' actions, which require more effort for less expected reward).

-As in \citep{AlonDT21}, we assume that action $i=0$, referred to as the \emph{null action}, requires no effort from the agent ($\gamma_0=0$).
+We assume that action $i=0$, referred to as the \emph{null action}, requires no effort from the agent ($\gamma_0=0$).
 This action deterministically and uniquely yields the first outcome, referred to as the \emph{null outcome}, i.e., $F_{0,0} = 1$ and $F_{i,0} = 0$ for any~$i \geq 1$.
 This models the agent’s opportunity to opt-out of the contract if individual rationality (the guarantee of non-negative utility) is not satisfied.

-\paragraph{Types and utilities.} The agent has a privately known single-dimensional \emph{type $c \geq 0$}, also known as his \emph{cost}, as this parameter captures the agent's cost per unit-of-effort.
-Thus, when the agent takes action $i$, his cost is $\gamma_i \cdot c$, i.e., the amount of required units-of-effort for action~$i$ multiplied by the cost per unit.
-We assume the type is drawn from a publicly-known distribution~$G$, with density $g$ and support $C=[\underline{c},\bar{c}]$ for $0\leq \underline{c}<\bar{c}\leq \infty$.
+\paragraph{Types and utilities.} The agent has a privately ability \emph{type $c \geq 0$}, also known as his \emph{cost}, as this parameter captures the agent's cost per unit-of-effort.
+We assume that the private type is drawn from a publicly-known distribution~$G$, with density $g$ and support $C=[\underline{c},\bar{c}]$ for $0\leq \underline{c}<\bar{c}\leq \infty$.
+The cost of exerting effort $\gamma$ for type $c$ is denoted as $\zeta(c, \gamma)$.\footnote{This is a generalization of the single-dimensional type model considered in \citet{AlonDT21} where $\zeta(c, \gamma) = c\cdot \gamma$.
+Their cost function satisfies \cref{asp:cost_structure} in our model.}